zoopdoop/dotlit/README.lit.md

 - filename:String - the filename (read-only)
 - extractFilename:String - the filename used when extracting anonymous code blocks (read-only)
 - text:String - text of the dotlit file (read-only)
-- files:Array - list of files in the order they appear in the dotlit file (read-only)
+- files:Array of EmbeddedFile - array of EmbeddedFiles in the order they appear in the dotlit file (read-only)
+- filenames:Array of String - array of filenames in the order they appear in the dotlit file (read-only)
-- fileMap:Object - mapping of embedded filenames to EmbeddedFile instances in the dotlit file (read-only)
+- fileMap:Object (String to EmbeddedFile) - mapping of embedded filenames to EmbeddedFile instances in the dotlit file (read-only)
 - html:String - the contents of the dotlit file as HTML
 - extract(filename):EmbeddedFile returns the embedded file or null if file is not in the LitFile